CPD-accredited modules

 High blood pressure

-This course consists of two 40-minute modules that aim to help participants assess cardiovascular risk factors, identify common blood pressure-lowering medicines and educate clients and community members about high blood pressure and how to manage it.
+This is course consists of two 40-minute modules that aim to help participants assess cardiovascular risk factors, identify common blood pressure-lowering medicines, and educate clients and community members about high blood pressure and how to manage it.

 Quality use of medicines foundation